vesoft-inc/nebula/docs/rfcs/0001-ssl-transportation.md

 This policy is optimized for the case that the cluster setup in one room and communicate over the internal network, and only graph server expose the interface to outside.

-3. Crypto the meta server `enable_meta_ssl` is set to `true`.
+3. Encrypt the meta server `enable_meta_ssl` is set to `true`.
 In this mode, we enable SSL/TLS transportation for follow components of daemon:

 ```plain
 graphd: meta client